mmuratarat/mmuratarat.github.io/_posts/2019-06-12-embeddings-with-numeric-variables-Keras.md

 The vectors of each embedding, though, are learned while training the neural network.
 The embedding reduces the memory usage and speeds up the training comparing with one-hot encoding.
 More importantly though, this approach allows for relationships between categories to be captured.
 Perhaps Saturday and Sunday have similar behavior, and maybe Friday behaves like an average of a weekend and a weekday.

-For instance, a 4-dimensional version of an embedding for day of week could look like:
+For instance, a 4-dimensional version of an embedding for some days of the week could look like:

 {% highlight markdown %}
 | Days    	| Embeddings       	|